 (2) Users will be able to download Datasets from MOC-DR: (a) A user will log into MOC-DR (using Keystone credentials), (b) browse through public datasets, (c) select a dataset to work on, (d) obtain the Swift Object Store endpoints for the selected dataset, (f) from here on out a user can either use the given endpoints to download the datasets or use MOC Big Data Processing System to analyze the data on MOC without needing to worry about the cost of storing the data or the time required to download it.

 MOC Big Data as a Service (BDaaS) on Engage1:

-In collaboration with MIT, NorthEastern, Lenovo, Intel, Brocade, RedHat, and CEPH teams, we are building an on demand Big Data processing system that is closely tied with the MOC public dataset repository.
+In collaboration with MIT, Northeastern University, Intel, TwoSigma and RedHat CEPH team), we are building an on demand Big Data processing system that is closely tied with the MOC public dataset repository.
 The service will run on the servers of the Engage1 cluster.

 One envisioned standard use case for this system is as follows:

 (1) User selects a dataset to work on the MOC Big Data Processing environment: After selecting a dataset to work on, (a) users will be directed to MOC On-Demand BigData processing UI, (b) will be able to provision a BigData environment to work on the selected dataset (by setting environment configuration parameters, e,g, number of nodes, storage, processing, memory capacity, the set of Big Data processing applications (e.g. Hadoop, Pig, Spark, …) to have, etc…), (c) using the users credentials and her desired configurations, “MOC Imaging System” will create a Big Data processing cluster for the user, and (d) user will be able to use Hadoop-ecosystem applications to process and analyze the dataset she selected using provided resources.

 We envision to provide a number of options for the Big Data processing environment: (A) The Big Data processing system can be: